Tzintzun444/pswrd_entropy_gen/pswrd_entropy_gen/README.md

         # This is the length of the password.
         self._length = length

-        # These are the password, its entropy and the time to decrypt it .
+        # These are the password, its entropy and the time to decrypt it.
         (self._generated_password, self._entropy_of_password,
          self._decryption_password_time) = self.create_password()
 ```